 Akin to reading personal diaries from around the world, this anthology captures women battling loneliness in India, heartbreaking emotions like fear and loss across the US, and even finding and losing love in the far corners of the earth as the world navigates a global pandemic.

 Clipped is a quirky memoir about a new mother whose desperation to get her baby to sleep catapulted her into becoming an inventor and small business owner—just before the world fell apart in 2008.

-As a full-time mother and entrepreneur, Adrienne Alitowski rolled out her invention, blankyclip®, to over thirty stores in the Buy Buy Baby national chain.
-LA Parent Expecting and Kids Today both made blankyclip a “Top Pick''.
+As a full-time mother and entrepreneur, Adrienne Alitowski rolled out her invention, blankyclip®, to retailers across the country, including over thirty stores in the Buy Buy Baby national chain.
+LA Parent Expecting and Kids Today both made blankyclip a “Top Pick."
 The United States Patent and Trademark Office awarded her three utility patents and a trademark.
-All that fabulous glory aside, Adrienne also learned what it’s like to pee through a hole in the floor of a Chinese factory, and to be pregnant and throw up on the street just before an investor meeting.
+All that fabulous glory aside, Adrienne also learned what it’s like to fly halfway around the world to a Chinese factory and to be pregnant, throwing up on the street just before an investor meeting.
 These experiences led her down a path to write this memoir about sticking to your vision and being open to finding gold in the muck.

 Secrets and Promises by Anna Wilcoxson

 When Virginia, a feisty ninety-six-year-old schoolteacher, and her daughter, Anna, travel to Scheggino, Italy, to explore their roots, they uncover a secret about their family’s history that connects them to the powerful Urbino Truffle Empire.
 They share the same last name, but no one in the village is talking…except for a one-eyed man named Enzo who still remembers.
 He believes some stones are better left unturned, but Virginia can feel the family secrets in this village, and she wants to know them all.